Online and Blended Course Delivery

-Synchronous delivery (whether fully online or blended two-way delivery) has a built-in structure and routine, and both students and faculty attend during regularly scheduled course meetings.
+- Blended Two-Way Delivery has a built-in structure and routine.
 Blended courses offer students options for coming together in a classroom in accordance with social distancing guidelines or attending remotely--either on the schedule or not.
 In such courses, faculty members need to organize and prepare technology strategies to ensure that students in both cohorts can effectively participate in the synchronous course meeting, and they need to ensure that recordings and other resources are available for asynchronous students.
 More pre-planning is needed to ensure that both cohorts have comparable experiences no matter which way they choose to attend, and more materials will need to be shared online prior to class sessions to support remote students and provide a back-up for technology issues.

 Essential Tools for Online and Blended Course DELIVERY

 While instructors have been using these course delivery formats worldwide for years, the majority of students and instructors will find these formats unfamiliar.
 They can't take for granted knowing where to "sit" in class or where to look to see the instructor or class notes.
 Teaching techniques that establish a strong virtual welcome, introduce both you and your students to each other, orient them to the virtual and remote classroom spaces, and organize instructional materials online will ensure success for you and all your students throughout the term.

 Blackboard Collaborate Ultra Webconferencing for Synchronous Online & Blended Two-Way Delivery

 Blackboard Collaborate Ultra Webconferencing can be accessed as a participant or moderator from a computer or your smartphone through the Blackboard Instructor App.
 Students can turn off their video to conserve bandwidth or to maintain privacy if they are working in an environment with children or others, but the greatest benefits of synchronous meetings come from creating presence and community by seeing each other.